 I had been going to yoga classes for a number of years, and it was one of the things I really loved in life.
 I had long wanted to become a yoga teacher, but had never been able to find a course that worked for me.
 I started looking again, and, as though the universe was lining it up for me, at the same time a local teacher started advertising her first teacher training course.
 I signed up and immediately felt myself begin to calm down a little.

 The course started in April 2014, and within a matter of days my mind was being blown as I discovered aspects to Yoga I had never heard of in the 6 years I had been attending classes.
-I had thought Yoga was a physical exercise class, but I was learning how it could change me and my life at the deepest levels imaginable.
+I had thought Yoga was a physical exercise class, but I was learning how it could change me and my life at the deepest levels imaginable with an eventual aim of recovery from addiction through yoga.

 Through the practices and course work I started to unravel the knots that had existed in me for so long I didn’t even know they were there.
 I learned to properly relax.
 I learned the magic that happens when you start to pay attention to the breath and learn to breathe properly.
 I started to see patterns and identify the source of behaviours I had always just accepted as evidence of my flaky and unstable personality, and began to change them.
 I developed a new, positive outlook not only on my present, but on my past, seeing lessons and gifts in the pain of the past.